A joyous Galway homecoming at Pearse Stadium |

 Down on the pitch, our 28-year old ‘superstar’ showed the kind of humility he never gets enough credit for as he embraced Margaret during his captain’s speech.
 Without Joe Canning, Galway would never have reached this final and now the nay-sayers can no longer slag off the most gifted player of his generation for not having that elusive All-Ireland medal.

-a thrilling All-Ireland final victory over Waterford at Croke Park
+The Galway hurlers undertake a lap of honour following a thrilling All-Ireland final victory over Waterford at Croke Park |

 Did he bask in the glory?
 Of course he did.
 But he took time out to hug the newly bereaved widow, shared a tear with his parents at the front of the stand, and embraced children with special needs long before he made his way back to the dressing-room.